SuperRiley64/SuperRiley64/README.md

 - SQLite database for blog posts
 - Python

-And plenty of experiments and side projects along the way.
+...and plenty of experiments and side projects along the way.

-## Other Projects from College:
+## Other Projects:
-https://github.com/RKnybel
+Many of my university projects can be found here: https://github.com/RKnybel